huaizhenkou/huaizhenkou.github.io/_pages/includes/intro.md

 To date, I have published 10+ academic papers in e.g. ASC, KBS and other SCI journals and conferences ([Google Scholar](https://scholar.google.com/citations?user=9ylPoCMAAAAJ)), with total citations of over 📊300.
 Among my published works, there are three highly cited papers.

-Currently, I serve as a guest editor for the journal Intelligent and Converged Networks, and as a reviewer for journals and conferences such as ACM Transactions on Sensor Networks, IEEE Internet of Things, IEEE/ACM Transactions on Computational Biology and Bioinformatics, IEEE UIC 2022, and Scientific Reports.
+Currently, I serve as a guest editor for the journal Intelligent and Converged Networks, and as a reviewer for journals and conferences such as ACM Transactions on Sensor Networks, IEEE Internet of Things Journal, IEEE/ACM Transactions on Computational Biology and Bioinformatics, IEEE UIC 2022, and Scientific Reports.